Fantom-foundation/lachesis_launch/docs/launch-validator.md

 - Open up port 22 for SSH, and port 5050 for both TCP and UDP traffic

 ## 2. Launch a read-only Opera node
- - Follow instructions in [launching go-opera readonly node](setup-readonly-node.sh).
-We don't recommend using snapsync for a validator datadir.
+- Follow instructions in [launching go-opera readonly node](setup-readonly-node.sh) with limitations:
+- - Use only `--syncmode full` option.
+- - Use only `--db.preset ldb-1` or `--db.preset legacy-ldb` options.

-Wait for your node to sync up
+Wait for your node to sync up.
+You may add `--exitwhensynced.age 10s` flag to automatically stop the node when synced.

 ## 3. Run Opera validator
 - Stop read-only node